cg-gdsc/FAQ/Readme.md

 ## Where do I find the videos for the Tutorials?

 - You can find the videos on our Capgemini Stream.
-Link will be shared after the kick-off call.
+The link will be shared after the kick-off call.

 ## How can I access my AWS account?